neelp1/pets-app/README.md

 # pets-app
-This app will be a microservice for a pet store and will handle the pet data processing. pets-app will connect to a database.
+This API will be a microservice for a example pets store website and will handle the pet data processing. pets-app will connect to a mongo database.

 ### Build & Run
 If you want to build locally: